justarandomgeek/vscode-factoriomod-debug/doc/language-lua.md

 #### `remote` interfaces

-Because `remote` interfaces are registered and called through separate APIs, the Language Server can't make the appropriate connections to provide signature help when calling.
-To address this, `remote.call` and `remote.add_interface` are transformed to appear as direct access through a virtual table:
+Because `remote` interfaces are registered and called through separate API functions, the Language Server can't make the appropriate connections to provide signature help when calling.
+To address this, `remote.call` and `remote.add_interface` are transformed to appear as direct access through a virtual table `__typed_interfaces`:

 ```lua
 remote.add_interface("foo", {